fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/about/index.md

 draft = false
 type = 'about'
 +++
 Hi!
-I'm a technical artist and game programmer from Tjörn.
-I'm a very analytical person with a strong fascination for graphics programming, content pipelines and custom tools development.
+I'm a technical artist experienced with game programming from Tjörn.
+I'm a very analytical person with a fascination for computer graphics, content pipelines and procedural content generation.

-I'm a programmer at heart, but I have taken great interest in graphics and animation as well!
+I will always refer to myself as a programmer at heart, but I have taken great interest in graphics and animation as well!
 I enjoy collaborating with people from a wide variety of disciplines and I'm always eager to learn something new.

 Hope to see you soon!